adisoundsgood/eco-mapper/README.md

 # eco-mapper

-EcoMapper is a web-based geospatial analysis tool that processes and visualizes environmental data to support ecosystem service mapping and decision-making.
+eco-mapper is a web-based geospatial analysis tool that processes and visualizes environmental data to support ecosystem service mapping and decision-making.
 The purpose of this project is to deepen my understanding of ecosystem srevice calculations and how geospatial analysis impacts environmental research and decision-making..

 ## Project Goals